25 Best Chattanooga Area Attractions (2023)

-Coolidge Park is a massive outdoor spot to spend time with your family in Chattanooga.
+Coolidge Park is a massive outdoor spot in Chattanooga.
 As mentioned above, you can reach Coolidge Park by strolling across the Walnut St. Bridge from downtown to the Northshore neighborhood.

 During the summer months, you can enjoy the fountains that spray water in the middle of the park.
 Also take advantage of the shaved ice and other food trucks that are often available nearby.

 If you are visiting during a cooler season, you can enjoy the large lawn where visitors can play frisbee or other yard games.
 There’s even a carousel that is sure to be a hit with the little kids!

 If you aren’t able to bring your own bicycles to ride along the vast pathways, you can easily rent bikes from one of the nearby stands at Coolidge Park.

 The Creative Discovery Museum sits in downtown Chattanooga near the Lookouts Stadium.
 This Chattanooga children’s museum is a great place to visit with kids of all ages.